purzelrakete/bandit/README.md

   log.Fatalf("could initialize bandits: %s", err.Error())
 }

-fmt.Println(e.Variants)
+fmt.Println(e.Variations)
 ```

-Initialize your own variant code if necessary.
+Initialize your own variation code if necessary.
 Then, serve.
 In each request,
-select a variant via the experiment and serve it.
+select a variation via the experiment and serve it.
 Be sure to include the tag
 in the response, so your clients can pass it back with rewards.

 # Miscellaneous information